tsmatz/azureml-tutorial/Readme.md

 ## 2. Create AML Workspace

 Create new "Machine Learning services workspace" using [Azure Portal](https://portal.azure.com/)
+I recommend you to specify location (region) which supports GPU instance in creation.
+(When you create resources without specifying location in AML Python SDK, AML location is used by default.)

 ## 3. Make Sure to Install ACI Provider in Your Azure Subscription